Closings and cancellations due to COVID-19

 Like just about every restaurant, pub, and cafe in Cecil and neighboring counties, Kitty Knight House in Georgetown is also offering curbside and delivery from their menu.
 The Kitty is also inviting fans of the historic restaurant to purchase gift cards now for use later once regular dining is re-established.

-Howard Bank will only operate by its drive-in windows beginning March 18until further notice.
+Howard Bank will only operate by its drive-in windows until further notice.
 The move is being made to protect workers and the public from the spread of COVID-19.

 Mary Ann Scully, bank chairwoman and CEO, acknowledged not all services can be accomplished in a drive-through window but those customers should call the Bel Air, Md. branch, 410-515-3000, and make arrangements for an in-person visit.